andrasq/node-qfputs/Readme.md

 Options:

-        writemode:   file open mode to use with a filename writable, default 'a'
+- `writemode`:   file open mode to use with a filename writable, default 'a'
-        writesize:   number of chars to write per chunk, default 100k
+- `writesize`:   number of chars to write per chunk, default 100k
-        highWaterMark:  the number of chars buffered before write returns false, default writesize
+- `highWaterMark`:  the number of chars buffered before write returns false, default writesize

 ### fputs( line )

 Append the line to the file.
-If the line is not already newline terminated, it will get a newline appended.
+If the line is not already newline terminated, it will get a newline appended like `puts()`.
+Line must be a string.

 Returns true, or false if the buffer is above the highWaterMark.

-### write( string, [callback()] )
+### write( data, [callback()] )

-Append the string to the file.
+Append the data to the file.
 Newline termination is presumed, but not checked.
 This call is intended for bulk transport of newline delimited data.
 The caller is responsible for splitting the bulk data on line boundaries.
+Data can be a string of a Buffer.
+Separate data chunks will be concatenated before being written for higher write speed.

 The callback is optional.
 If provided, it is called as soon as the data is buffered, not when actually written.
 Use fflush() to wait for the